And Another Thing... (album): Overview

 The album includes new Gouldman's versions of: "Heart Full of Soul", a major hit for the Yardbirds in 1965; "You Stole My Love", first recorded by The Mockingbirds released circa 1966, the band that featured Gouldman, Bernard Basso, Stephen Jacobson and Kevin Godley (the new version of the song features chorus of another of Gouldman's songs, 'Schoolgirl'; "Ready To Go Home", a song from 10cc's album Mirror Mirror that reflects the passing of Graham's father; "Sometimes" and "Can Anybody See You?" from Wax releases The Wax Files and Common Knowledge.com respectively.

 Among the new songs "Walking With Angels" was co-written with Nashville session guitarist and writer Gordon Kennedy, responsible for Eric Clapton's "Change the World", while "Dancing Days' was co-written with former Nashville Songwriter of the Year Gary Burr.
 Several songs were written with Gary Barlow, former Take That front man, but only one, "Walkin' Away", was included on the album.

 The album features long-time Gouldman collaborator Andrew Gold on six tracks and former 10cc guitarist Rick Fenn on two tracks.
-Former Squeeze singer-songwriter Chris Difford also assisted, along with Madness singer Graham McPherson (aka Suggs).
+Former Squeeze singer-songwriter Chris Difford also assisted, along with Madness singer Graham McPherson (a.k.a.
+Suggs).

 On the unlisted bonus track, Gouldman plays a simple guitar accompaniment as he sings a light-hearted post-script to his 23-year career in 10cc, presumably repeating the questions most asked since the band's 1995 breakup: